7 Android Apps You Need for Going Back to School

 Best of all, the app works even when there is no Internet connection available.

-Note: European users should look to the Oxford Dictionary instead.
+Note: European users should look to the Oxford Dictionary [No longer available] instead.
 Several of the features are the same, but it provides British English spellings.

 Nobody actually reads the required texts in English class, right?
 We certainly didn’t when I was in school, and with the Internet now providing easy-to-digest book summaries to anyone willing to look, I can’t imagine the situation is improving.

 Perhaps the situation would improve if they stopped ramming Shakespeare down kids’ throats — but I digress.

 The Book Summaries app will provide you with 32 of the most popular literature class books, including Lord of the Flies, To Kill a Mockingbird, Of Mice and Men, The Iliad, and Macbeth.
 According to the developer, more titles will be included in upcoming releases.